Trans-Tasman Champions League: Format

 The tournament takes place annually in the weekend of the first week of July, halfway through the regular season of both leagues.
-Both leagues send two teams which are the previous seasons regular season champions and the winner of that season's finals of each league.
+Both leagues send two teams which are the previous season's regular season champions and the winner of that season's finals of each league.
 In a situation where one team is both the regular season champion and winner of the finals of the previous season, the team that was the runner up of the previous grand final is selected instead to be the second seeded team of their respective league.
 One team of each league plays one game against the two teams of the other league.
 At no point do two teams for the same league play each other.
-Therefore, there is a total of four games each in the tournament played across two days.
+Therefore, there is a total of four games each in the tournament, played across two days.
 The winning team is the team who finishes first in the round-robin standings.
 They either have the best record of the four teams, or in the case of a tie, the best goal difference in their two match ups.